robvanson/akouste/README.md

 ### The settings

 The markdown file is designed to be a self-contained complete representation of the experiment.
 For that reason, internal data of the experiment and the stimulus table are automatically appended to the markdown.
 These data are formatted in ways that make them "invisible" to the markdown.
 The data are in text form and can be edited directly in the markdown.
 However, the format is rather strict so editing could led to unexpected behavior.
+In normal use, there would not be a need to ever edit the settings directly.
+It suffices to save the markdown with the **Save MD...** button.

 akoúste has over a dozen of settings to manage each experiment.
 They can be set in the akousteCreate page.
 They are stored at the bottom of the markdown file.
 The settings start after the line: